 1) Payment, I don’t think this holds epochal importance but it is critical for us, is going to play a very important role in overall consumer tech in the coming days.

-I would argue bKash is best positioned to lead this space given its scale.
+I would argue that bKash is best positioned to lead this space given its scale.
 However, the company has also significant challenges ahead in terms of urban adaptation of its service and bridging an app with its existing product and infrastructure.

 DBBL’s Rocket and SureCash are also there.
-Overall, I think most important payment companies in Dhaka have already started and we will see a few attempts from ride-hailing companies to get into payment as we go.
+Overall, I think the most important payment companies in Dhaka have already started and we will see a few attempts from ride-hailing companies to get into payment as we go.

 2) eCommerce, I would argue, is going to be one.
 This is no rocket science. eCommerce is an enabler and the market is huge.
 I think

 Ajkerdeal is best positioned in this space given its strategy and ambition and consistent execution in line with that strategy.
 I wrote about it here.